skyla2692/DataStructue/README.md

   - josephus.py : Make a code for josephus game using doubly_linked_list.

 ## 04. Hash Table
-- Hash tabel works like a dictionary.
+- Hash table works like a dictionary.
 Map a key to a index with a hash function.
 If a slot is full with other item, collision occurs.
 To solve the collision and insert the value to a slot, we use Collision Resolution Method.
 - There are 3 different points to keep in mind to make the Hash table to work efficiently.
   - Table is controlled with a list.
   - Hash function - How to insert a key, determining f(key).